The VICE Guide to House Parties

 Statistically, at least one of your neighbours is a wanker, and as such they have been twitching their curtains at you and dialling two 9s since your first guest showed up with a four-pack and a little cigarette made of weed at 8PM.
 At some point, the police are going to tire of brutalising innocents and will turn up, dicks swinging, to smash the party to death with batons.
 Such is life.

 The key here – obviously – is to be as chill as possible.
 Turn the music down, or at the very least the bass.
-Find the girl at the party who went to the most expensive private school and send them nodding to the door till the police go away.
-Wait 45 minutes before pumping the music back up into the red zone again; just enough time to lull the angry dad who grassed you up into a false sense of brink-of-sleep security before pummelling some more Haxan Cloak through his bedroom wall.
+Find the girl at the party who went to the most expensive private school and send her nodding to the door till the police go away.
+Give it 45 minutes, then hammer the music back up into the red zone again – just enough time to lull the angry dad who grassed you up into a false sense of brink-of-sleep security before pummelling some more Haxan Cloak through his bedroom wall.
+Take that, you fucking narc.

 WHEN TO LEAVE